 TIP: See this post if Dolby Atmos is not working on Windows 11/10.

 Microsoft’s alternative to Dolby Atmos for headphones

-In the Windows 10 Creators Update, there’s a free feature known as “Windows Sonic for Headphones.”
+In Windows 10 and Windows 11, there’s a free feature known as “Windows Sonic for Headphones.”
 It’s possible to enable this rather than Dolby Atmos for headphones, but at the moment, no one is capable of telling if there’s any huge difference between the two services.
-It makes sense since they are software base.
+It makes sense since they are software-based.